How Do I Niche Down Without Losing Clients or Revenue?

 You can still take the occasional “edge case” if you want.

-But your front door – your website, content and core offer – should be built for one main group.
+But your front door (your website, content and core offer) ideally would be built for one main group.

 When you do this: